austinbeaufort/home-on-the-range/README.md

 h.randomChoice(['Joe', 'April', 'Frank', 'Sam']) // Will return one array value at random from the given array.

+h.getPythagoreanTriples(1000) // Returns all triples of (a^2 + b^2 = c^2) where "c" is less than given argument.
+// In this case, where "c" is less than 1000.

+h.addDigitsOfLargeNumber(67451) // => 21 .
+Returns the sum of digits in the number given as the argument.

 ```

 Combined Usage Examples: